tomcritchlow/tomcritchlow.github.io/_posts/2024-03-27-linkedin-learning.md

 So we need a new script for the world of work.
 Maybe the future is...
 LinkedIn?

-I think LinkedIn sits in a unique space - a cultural moment around work, coupled with a unique proposition: real networks and real utility.
+I think LinkedIn has a unique opportunity - a cultural moment around work, coupled with a unique proposition: real networks and real utility.

 What if LinkedIn positioned itself not as a professional network or social network but as a **learning network**.
 A personal learning network for every user - centered on their personal development.